PIMCO's Gross warns investors of looming inflation

 Gross likened inflation to “dragons” lurking within the “cave” of money-printing programs.

-“Zero-bound interest rates, QE maneuvering, and ‘essentially costless’ check writing destroy business models and stunt investment decisions which offer increasingly lower ROIs and ROEs,” Gross wrote, referring to returns on investment and equity.
+“Zero-bound interest rates, QE maneuvering, and ‘essentially costless’ check writing destroy business models and stunt investment decisions which offer increasingly lower ROIs and ROEs,” Gross wrote.

-Gross’ flagship PIMCO Total Return Fund earned a return of 10.36 percent in 2012, besting 88 percent of U.S. intermediate-term bond funds, according to Morningstar.
-The fund attracted $18 billion in new cash last year, bringing assets in the fund to $285 billion.

-According to PIMCO’s website, the flagship fund’s biggest holdings are in mortgage and Treasury bonds, the securities which the Fed pledged to buy at $85 billion per month last December.
-The fund had 44 percent of its holdings in mortgage bonds and 23 percent of its holdings in Treasury securities as of the end of November 2012.

 Gross recently wrote on PIMCO’s twitter account on December 30 that stocks and bonds will return less than 5 percent in 2013.